NateFerrero/shadow-tribe-doctrine/README.md

 ## Contributing

-SELF must FORK and PULL REQUEST as information, knowlegde and wisdom are discovered during life.
+SELF must FORK and PULL REQUEST as information, knowledge and wisdom are discovered during life.

 ## Vision